 In 1987 Matthews was succeeded by John Newsom-Davis, who ensured that the Department became an international centre for neuromuscular diseases, particularly of the neuromuscular junction, and neuroimmunology.
 Newsome-Davis was followed by George Ebers, who established research focusing on the genetic epidemiology of multiple sclerosis.
 He was succeeded by Angela Vincent who continued the tradition of identifying antibody-mediated neurological diseases.

-Professor Christopher Kennard is the current Head of Department.
+Professor Christopher Kennard was head of DCN until 2016, when he was succeeded by Professor Kevin Talbot.
 The DCN now has a broad portfolio of research, which in addition to neurogenetics and neuroimmunology, includes neurodegenerative disorders, multiple sclerosis, neuromuscular and cerebrovascular diseases and neuropathology.
 As well as undertaking laboratory research DCN has a strong commitment to translational and clinical research.
 A number of clinical trials are underway and plans are in place to expand this area.

 The formation of the NDCN has also led to the joint attachment of the academic neurosurgeons (Aziz, Green) in the Nuffield Department of Surgery, who have established, with Peter Brown, the Functional Neurosurgery and Experimental Neurology Group.